geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-20/meeting-transcript.md

 Yeah.
 So yeah.
 So that's blocked on the new clang 2.0.
 So of course, yeah, I think with the new clang 2.0, it will be cleaner solution.
 Of course, I can do something maybe, but I don't know if I should spend time on this now.

 ##### **Geohot** [[00:38:34](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=2314)]
-Well, do we have a way to...
-Because I want to use these...
+Well, do we have a way to..
+Because I want to use these..
 I ordered three 5060s for the comma office.
 And yeah, I don't want to set the model.
 I don't want to set the top if they're constantly going to be breaking in CI like our 5090s are.

 ##### **Geohot** [[00:38:51](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=2331)]
 Do we have a way to send a reset to the dock?
 Yeah, probably.